EratosVoid/xto10x-edition3/README.md

-# LocalVoice - Neighborhood Community Platform
+# LokNiti - Neighborhood Community Platform

-LocalVoice is a neighborhood-focused platform that enables communities to organize, discuss, vote, and create positive change locally.
+LokNiti is a neighborhood-focused platform that enables communities to organize, discuss, vote, and create positive change locally.

 ## Features